aplai168/mvp-pray/README.md

 * Testing with Karma

 ## What is a SPA?
-* A single page application varies differently than a traditional web app.
-The server does not render any views, it only serves the index.html, static assets, and maybe act as a RESTFUL JSON API.
-Once the index.html is loaded, all templating and routing is handled by front-end javaScript frameworks like Angular.
+* A single page application operates differently than a traditional web app.
+The server does not render any views, it only serves the index.html, static assets, and might act as a RESTFUL JSON API.
+Once the index.html is loaded, all templating and routing is handled in the front-end by javaScript frameworks like Angular.

 ## Token based authentication
-* Instead of using sessions and having our server keep track of the current user, this server uses tokens.
-To be exact, JSON web tokens or JWT, pronounced jot.
-The client stores the token and must send the token on every request that wants access to a protected endpoint.
-The server knows nothing of the current users.
+* Instead of using sessions and having a server keep track of users and sessions, with token-based authentication the server simply issues clients tokens.
+To be exact, it issues JSON web tokens or JWT (pronounced 'jot').
+The client stores its token locally and must send it with every request for access to a protected endpoint.

 ## Mongo
-* Mongo is a No-SQL database.
-It does not require schemas and was built entirely in JavaScript.
-This server uses Mongo and an ORM called Mongoose, instead of Bookshelf and sql-lite.
+* Mongo is a popular No-SQL database.
+It is a document-based database built entirely in Javascript which does not require schemas.
+Our Shortly-Angular server uses Mongo and an ORM called Mongoose, instead of Bookshelf and sql-lite.

+## ORM
+* An Object-Relational Mapper is a software layer that simplifies the use of databases to store objects by mapping objects and their properties to relational database structures (tables, records, columns).
+It also provides a simplified, developer-friendly syntax for interacting with databases, abstracting away the often-times hard work of representing and querying object data in a relational data store.
+The ORM we are using for this sprint is Mongoose.

 ## Gulp
 * Gulp is a task runner that will make your life easier.
 So easy.
 You just tell it what to do, and it'll do it.
 For this repo, Gulp will start your node server with nodemon, it will also watch for any changes to your client side files and refresh the browser automagically for you using browser-sync (you may have to manually refresh the browser the first time browser-sync launches).
 To learn more, look at the material list below and read the comments in `Gulpfile.js`